Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 I implemented a simple generalized Tic-Tac-Toe game on a board of arbitrary size (so that there are relatively small amount of implementation details) using the following algorithms.

-(1) Evolutionary algorithms: These direct methods were only able to handle boards of maximum size 4x4.
+1. Evolutionary algorithms: These direct methods were only able to handle boards of maximum size 4x4.
 (The memoized versions)

-(a) Brute Force [Negamax](https://en.wikipedia.org/wiki/Negamax) search of the game tree also with memoization.
+a.
+Brute Force [Negamax](https://en.wikipedia.org/wiki/Negamax) search of the game tree also with memoization.
 The search space for the $k$th move is $(n+1-k)!$ large, where $n$ stands for the area of the board and thus the total running time to play a game (if the computer was playing against itself) would be given by the [Smarandache-Kurepa Function](http://mathworld.wolfram.com/LeftFactorial.html):

 $$K(n)=\sum_{k=1}^n(n+1-k)!=\sum_{k=1}^n k! $$